nicholaschenai/interp-notes/README.md

         - "The results show that poor selection of the subnetworks hurts the generalization, suggesting that grokking tickets hold good properties beyond just sparsity"
     - no generalization speedup when using tickets from memorization stage, transition between memorization and generalization (cleanup stage)
     - grokking occurs for various pruning ratios, except when it is too high (eg 0.9 where the accuracy gets stuck around 0.4, indicating lack of capacity in NN)
-    - when using a grokking ticket with the largest pruning ratio that allows for grokking (pruning ratio of 0.81, obtained via param sweep between 0.8 and 0.9), grokking occurs even without weight decay!
+    - when using a grokking ticket with the largest pruning ratio that allows for grokking (pruning ratio of 0.81, obtained via param sweep between 0.8 and 0.9), generalization occurs even without weight decay! (they used the term "grokking" but not sure if its the right word as the generalization is immediate)
         - "suggesting that weight decay is crucial for uncovering the lottery tickets but becomes redundant after their discovery"
-        - note that this critical pruning ratio of 0.81 is important because if weight decay is important, then it might prune away some weights to increase the pruning ratio and thus disable grokking
+        - note that this critical pruning ratio of 0.81 is important because if weight decay is important, then it might prune away some weights to increase the pruning ratio and thus disable generalization
-        - note: this pheonmenon only for MLP.
-In transformers, no weight decay disables grokking
+        - note: this pheonmenon only for MLP, they did not observe the same in transformers
+        - **BIG NOTE** I observe that the test accuracy of the grokking ticket without weight decay plateaus **below** the base model, suggesting that the lack of weight decay can still hurt performance
 - "results imply that the transition between the memorized and generalized solution corresponds to exploring good subnetworks, i.e., lottery tickets."
 - Important appendix stuff
     - E: Confirming that grokking tickets give good representations